(“Back to Beit Lehem” | The Jordan Journey, part 6 | May 19, 2018)

 Some of the local believers we met have gone straight into my heart.
 The simple, humble, warm attitude knocked on a door deep inside me, a door that longs for a family embrace.
 At one point, after opening one more bag of gifts (I was showered with gifts all along the way), I could not contain it anymore.
 The only thing I could do was cry.

 I felt like Jordan was given to me on a tray.
 “What am I supposed to do about it?”
 I wondered.
 I traveled to Jordan to find the ancient path for Naomi, for Mara, so she can heal from her bitterness and return to the House of Bread as a pleasant bride.
 And on the way I realized I am recruited to a task that have never crossed my mind before.

 “Orna, you are welcome to Jordan,” said the local couples who met us for lunch, and probably had no idea how deep every word of that common blessing went inside me.

 Rima (alias) did not know much about the purpose of our journey and the mission God has given us.
 Thus, her impression of our first meeting served as one more confirmation for what was already taking place inside me.
 She later told Priscilla: “I felt that Orna would become a strong mother for Arab women.
 Many Arab women will come to her chest and will cry and she will cry with them.
 She may not have anything in her hands, but she will pray with them and love them… When they will cry with her, they will be healed.
 She is a very good mother for our nation.”

 Her husband commented later: “I felt like she brought healing with her for our land and for the two nations.
 She is a woman of authority.
 She will make a breakthrough in the land because of what she is carrying in her spirit for both nations.”

 As the afternoon sun was moving towards the west, we said our goodbyes, wishing we had more time to get to know each other better.
-So we said our goodbyes, and hopped on the van, heading towards the site I was so looking forward to see: the Passage of Jabok.
+We hopped on the van, heading towards the site I was so looking forward to see: the Passage of Jabok.